31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Which is exactly what REI calls to do: spending quality time with the family:

 If you don’t participate in Black Friday, offer up services in your pre-Black Friday emails – say something like “Lock in Black Friday prices, so you spend Black Friday chasing life, not deals.”
-This way, not only do shoppers trust more, but you also don't have to increase send volumes during the BFCM weekend.
+This way, shoppers trust you more + you don't have to send more Black Friday emails than needed.

 Got product launches planned for Black Friday?